micwik/ArnLib/doc/Internals.md

   Also the retire type is set as LeafLocal, LeafGlobal or Tree.

 * As the last thing in this recursion each link is sending a Retired ArnEvent, ie the leaves are the first to send.
-The event is sent to the subscriptions (ArnItems) of each link.
+The event is sent to the subscriptions (ArnBasicItems or derived) of each link.

 * If it's a destroy of a tree (folder), a Retired ArnEvent is also sent to the tree:s parent and all the way up to the root.
-The event is sent to the subscriptions (ArnItems) of each link.
+The event is sent to the subscriptions (ArnBasicItems) of each link.
 These events have a marking telling destroy is below.

-* The Retired ArnEvent is handled by each connected Item.
-Each Item is sending a linkDestroyed signal to be handled by application code.
+* The Retired ArnEvent is handled by each subscribing Item.
+For ArnBasicItem this is done by its eventhandler, which by default is an internal handler.
+For ArnItem this is done by sending a linkDestroyed signal to be handled by application code.
   The Items is finally closed and by this the link ref counter is decremented.

 * When the links ref counter is reaching zero, a ZeroRef ArnEvent is sent.
 Also a ZeroRef pending